jayrbolton/mock_microservice/README.md

 Where `$(pwd)/test/mock_service/endpoints.json` is your configuration file.

-The above runs a simple python server that validates your configuration and accepts (or denies) requests according to your mocked endpoints.
+The above runs a simple python server **exposed on port 5000** that validates your configuration and accepts (or denies) requests according to your mocked endpoints.

 I like to keep a `docker-compose.yaml` for testing services using multiple images.
 Here is an example where we define a mock service alongside other ones: